List of Soul Eater characters: Crona and Ragnarok

 Crona is forced by Medusa to devour human souls through Ragnarok as part of Medusa's experiment for Crona to become a kishin.
 Crona initially becomes Maka's archenemy after infecting Soul with Ragnarok's black blood during their first encounter, but ends up befriending Maka after she purifies Crona's soul, which causes Ragnarok to shrink into a super deformed shape.
-Following Medusa's defeat, Crona surrenders to DWMA and enrolls as a trial student, becoming closer to Maka and her friends, but is quickly forced by Medusa to act as her spy within the school.
+Following Medusa's defeat, Crona surrenders to DWMA and enrols as a trial student, becoming closer to Maka and her friends, but is quickly forced by Medusa to act as her spy within the school.
 Later, Crona is kidnapped by Medusa and brainwashed into forgetting Maka and her friends, once again becoming Medusa's test subject.
 Crona is eventually ordered to be executed by DWMA for destroying an entire city in Ukraine and killing the death scythe stationed there, after which Crona is coerced by Medusa into killing her as part of the final stage in Medusa's experiment.
-Having fully awakened the black blood with knowledge of Medusa's plan, Crona departs to the moon to Asura.
+Having fully awakened the black blood with knowledge of Medusa's plan, Crona departs to the moon to find Asura.
 Once fulfilling that objective, Crona is confronted by Maka and her friends before losing control with Asura taking over Crona's body.
 Though thought to have been completely assimilated by Asura, Crona remains intact within their subconscious before being found by Maka.
 By that time, having given thought to past actions while touched by her compassion, Crona thanks Maka for her friendship, jointly expresses the belief that Crona and Maka will meet again one day, and uses the Book of Eibon to access Brew in a plan to seal Asura while being trapped in the process.